md-zaman/aws/saa-cert-notes.md

     - Scales to 1000s of requests/second
     - Used to change CloudFront requests and responses:
         - *Viewer Request* - after CloudFront forwards the request to the origin
-        - *Origin Response* - after CloudFront receives the responsefrom the origin
+        - *Origin Response* - after CloudFront receives the response from the origin
         - *Viewer Response* - before CloudFront forwards the response to the viewer
     - Author your functions in one AWS Region (us-east-1), then CloudFront replicate to its locations